How To Implement Digital Patient Engagement Tools

 Along with these four key areas, don’t underestimate the power of your existing EMR or other scheduling workflow platforms such as Surgimate when it comes to patient engagement.

 Surgimate, for example, can generate all the relevant surgical data to help clinicians track their patients’ progress post-surgery, and share this information with any necessary third parties.
 It also stores all notes and communication, giving up-to-the-moment access on where the patient is in the recovery process.

-As patient engagement becomes an increasingly important part of the medical process, and patients get used to their more active role, there will undoubtedly be an influx of tools, systems, and platforms.
+As patient engagement becomes an increasingly important part of the medical process, there will undoubtedly be an influx of tools, systems, and platforms.
 All of these additions will ensure patients are no longer just another file to get through, but they are – rightly – important players in tracking their own good health.